Fire Suppression in Assisted Living: What You Need to Know

 Ask yourself:

 Getting clear on fire suppression systems will keep your facility and residents safe while ensuring you meet safety codes.
-If you're unsure, the ALI Mastermind program can help guide you through every step of setting up the right system.
+If you're unsure, the Success System program can help guide you through every step of setting up the right system.

 Step 1: Understand the Two Main Types of Fire Suppression Systems